PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation: Methods

-To reliably assess the dynamical stability of the crystal structures generated in this work, we computed their phonon spectra using the MatterSim-v1~\cite{mattersim} universal machine-learning interatomic potential.
-Although recent uMLIPs have demonstrated near-DFT accuracy in energies, forces, and structural relaxations, their performance on second-order response properties such as phonons has long lacked systematic validation.
 A recent large-scale benchmark~\cite{PhonnBench} conducted by Miguel A. L. Marques and co-workers demonstrated that, among seven state-of-the-art uMLIPs, MatterSim-v1 delivers the highest accuracy across key phonon-related properties—including phonon frequencies, phonon DOS, free energy, and heat capacity—with errors even smaller than those arising from the choice of different DFT functionals (e.g., PBE versus PBEsol).
 Moreover, it achieves an accuracy of approximately 95\% in classifying dynamical stability.
+To further validate the reliability of MatterSim for phonon calculations, we examined its performance on the recent phonon benchmark dataset proposed by Miguel A. L. Marques et al.~\cite{PhonnBench}.
+The benchmark assesses the ability of uMLIPs to predict dynamical stability via full phonon-spectrum calculations.
+MatterSim demonstrates balanced performance on this benchmark and ranks among the most accurate models for predicting phonon stability.
+As shown in Table~\ref{tab:phonon_confusion}, we include the performance of the recently released PET-OAM-XL~\cite{PET-MAD} on the full benchmark dataset, enabling a more comprehensive comparison with state-of-the-art uMLIPs.
+To enable broader comparison under affordable computational cost, we further evaluate PET-OAM-XL and eSEN-30M-OAM~\cite{esen-30m} on a representative subset of the benchmark.
+Despite being smaller in model size, MatterSim achieves competitive performance in predicting phonon stability, while maintaining significantly higher computational efficiency.
+In addition to predictive accuracy, inference efficiency is critical for large-scale phonon calculations.
+As shown in Table~\ref{tab:inference_speed}, MatterSim exhibits substantially faster inference speed compared with recently released uMLIPs, enabling phonon calculations for more than 100,000 structures in this study.
 Traditional DFT phonon calculations require extensive force-constant evaluations and are therefore prohibitively expensive for high-throughput screening at the scale of tens of thousands of materials.
 Given the validated accuracy and efficiency of MatterSim-v1, we adopt this model to perform large-scale phonon and dynamical-stability evaluations of the generated structures, enabling reliable and efficient stability screening at unprecedented scale.
-Generating target functional materials is a crucial step in the inverse design of materials.
-However, prior to achieving desired attributes, generative models must ensure that synthesized materials inherently exhibit fundamental crystalline characteristics, including periodicity, symmetry, interatomic interactions, and chemically reasonable stoichiometry.
-To this end, we propose a pretrained crystal generation model.
-In the following, we will introduce the data representation, model architecture, and training method required for this model.